rwoll/CS051Proposal/README.md

     + Through EGit, Eclipse can be setup to work smoothly with Git repositories.
 This plugin is helpful because it manages the complexly linked workspaces created by Eclipse.
-Creating repositories without its help is a bit more involved.
+Creating repositories without its help is a bit more involved. **After it is set up during the first lab, students will simply have to do one instruction to acquire and import the lab into their workspace and working directory.**
     + Once a repository is created using EGit, the bash Eclipse Terminal allows for manipulation of standard git commands.
 There is a choice to be made: GUI or bash?
 We advocate the use of the Eclipse GUI for git, though some have